nicaless/nanowrimo_ga_project/README.md

 ## Conclusion

 ### Next Steps
-expand the genre recommender
-try more advanced rebalancing the novel data and then trying to fit the data
+feature engineering of features not based on data from current contest expand the genre recommender try more advanced rebalancing the novel data and then trying to fit the data